 - Fill in the details, including DNS, and apply the changes after changing the IP addresses.

 Some devices do not connect well to a Router over the 5 GHz band because of compatibility issues.
-However, this cannot be resolved from the PC; instead, you will need to do it from the router.
+However, this cannot be resolved from the PC; instead, you must do it from the router.

-In the router Wifi Settings, you need to enable the 2.4 GHz profile support.
-Once done, you can then reconnect to the network, and it should work.
-It is usually a problem with old hardware or if the WIFI adaptor is not compatible.
+In the router’s Wi-Fi Settings, you need to enable the 2.4 GHz profile support.
+Once you have done this, you can reconnect to the network, and it should work.
+It is usually a problem with old hardware or if the Wi-Fi adaptor is not compatible.

-Internet security software is also known to cause issues with Wifi if the rules are strict.
-The best way to check is to remove or temporarily disable it and check if you can connect to the wifi network.
-If yes, then you need to configure the security setting, so there is no interference.
+Internet security software is also known to cause issues with Wi-Fi if the rules are strict.
+The best way to check is to remove or temporarily disable it and see if you can connect to the Wi-Fi network.
+If yes, then you need to configure the security setting so there is no interference.

 What do I do when my WiFi says No Internet Secured?